MonolithProjects/monolithprojects.github.io/about.md

 Of course i like sport.
 I like playing Ice Hockey, football, cycling and running.
 But i do not watch sport - only NHL  matches from the 90s.

-And last but not least - i love spending my time with girlfriend, my family and friends.
+And last but not least - i love spending my time with my girlfriend, my family and friends.